Get direct access to internationally-recognised research excellence that makes an impact.

 Learn about research at the Faculty of Theology and Philosophy.
 View our focus areas, find out how to become a research candidate, and visit our linked centres and institutes – including the Institute for Religion and Critical Inquiry (IRCI).

-ACU ranks equal first for religion and religious studies in Australia.
+ACU ranks first in religion and religious studies in Australia.
 Our research in philosophy, religion and religious studies was rated 'above world standard' by the Excellence in Research Australia Report.View rankings

 Our research reflects our Catholic ethos, in line with ACU’s mission, and revolves around key societal needs.
 It’s also aligned with the research of the Institute for Religion and Critical Inquiry – one of ACU’s key research institutes – with an emphasis on interdisciplinary and collaborative study.